web-music-score/wms/packages/web-music-score/README.md

 # WebMusicScore

-This is a component for viewing and playing music scores/notation.
+This is a library allows you to view and play music scores (notation) in the browser.

-I am hobbyist programmer and I have some years of classical guitar and music theory studies.

-I have been developing this project slowly for several years.
-But it is only now published and has not gone through much testing so there might be weird bugs or unexpected issues.
+Note: I'm not a professional musician.
+I began learning classical guitar on my own, later taking lessons in both classical and electric guitar.
+I've also studied music theory independently.

+This project has been a slow and steady effort over several years.
+It's now ready for public release — though please note that there may still be bugs or unexpected behavior.

 # Install